Your credit score is simply a number that lenders assign to you to determine your capacity to repay a loan, or any line of credit.

 4. Pay Your Credit Utilization Ratio Down to 30% or Less

 Credit Utilization Ratio is the percentage of your credit card or revolving credit balance compared with the total credit available to you.

 Say you have $5,000 credit limit combined across all your credit cards.
 If you have used all $5,000, your credit utilization ratio would be 100%.

 If you have used $500, your credit utilization ratio would be 10%.

-Ideally, you want to have your overall credit utilization ratio below 30%.
+Ideally, you want to have your overall credit utilization ratio at or below 30%.
 This indicates that you have the capacity to pay back the debt that you owe.
 If your ratio is in the 70%+ bracket, it suggests to lenders you have over extended yourself, and might struggle to pay back any additional credit.

 5. Request Credit Line Increases

 Provided your credit scores reach Fair(FICO range of 630 to 689), request increases to your existing credit limits.

 If you have demonstrated that you can make your payments on time and have the proper income, this increase request is typically easy to get acceptance with at least a few of the banks.
 Here, it is ideal to have a few credit cards with different banks when applying for a credit line increase so that at least one bank will accept your request.
 This credit line increase will decrease your credit utilization ratio by increasing your overall credit limit.